raspberrypilearning/chatbot/en/step_5.md

 --- /hints ---

 --- challenge ---
-## Challenge: More decisions
+## Challenge: more decisions

 Program your chatbot to ask another question - something with a "yes" or "no" answer.
-Can you make your ChatBot respond to the answer?
+Can you make your chatbot respond to the answer?

 ![screenshot](images/chatbot-joke.png)
 --- /challenge ---